Project-HAMi/community/contributing.md

 - Follow good coding practices.
 Refer to [Go code review comments](https://github.com/golang/go/wiki/CodeReviewComments) for style guidelines.
 - Write meaningful commit messages that explain the "why" behind your changes.
 [Best practices for commit messages](https://chris.beams.io/posts/git-commit/) are a great resource.
 - If your PR involves a large change, break it down into smaller, logical pieces that make incremental improvements.
 This helps reviewers follow the logic of your changes and ensures easier acceptance.

+## Tell the world you're using HAMi

+Running HAMi in production?
+Add yourself to our [Adopters](./adopters.md) page!

+If you'd like a full case study interview, [create an issue](https://github.com/Project-HAMi/HAMi/issues/new), and we'll get in touch!